-Informathere is enough parking spaces at the moment and we value our green space turning in to car parks.
+Informathere is enough parking spaces at the moment and we value our green space space so we don't want our green space turning in to car parks.

 Where do you find out about activities and events happening in West Bletchley?